 - Make Profit.

 …but this is wrong.
-There are so many more externalities that farmers have to consider in order to be successful, including, but not limited to:
+There are so many more externalities that farmers have to consider to be successful, including, but not limited to:

 - Profitability of various crops.